-Since CBD is derived from the cannabis plant, many people expect to feel some kind of psychoactive effect when trying CBD for the first time.
+Since CBD is derived from the cannabis plant, many people wonder what does CBD feel like, and some expect to experience some kind of psychoactive effect when trying CBD for the first time.

 Due to the stigma and history of recreational marijuana, a lot of people will lump all cannabis related derivatives in the same bucket and will assume that CBD has some kind of intoxicating effect.
 This assumption will lead to disappointment for those expecting to feel something and many will report that CBD “didn’t work for them” since they didn’t actually feel anything.
 There are various reasons CBD may not work for someone, but the lack of a “feeling” is not one of them.

 CBD vs THC